 Helpmate’s trained Court Advocates and volunteers assist victims in both civil and criminal court systems.
 Victims establish plans for personal safety, gain an understanding of their legal rights, and receive assistance navigating the court process.

-The LGBTQ Services Specialist does outreach to queer community in order to better understand the barriers to accessibility, conducts internal trainings to increase LGBTQ competency among staff, and supports Helpmate in shifting their model to better serve all survivors of domestic and intimate partner violence.
+Helpmate does outreach to the queer community in order to better understand the barriers to accessibility.
+We also conduct internal trainings to increase LGBTQ+ competency among staff and volunteers.
+We strive to shift our model to better serve all survivors of domestic and intimate partner violence.

 It is our goal that all survivors feel safe, heard, and welcome at Helpmate.